-At the impressionable age of 17, I left the rural county seat where I had grown up to attend college in the big city.
-There I learned almost immediately that movies weren’t just a convenient occasion to feel up a girl in the dark and, if she turned you down, to blow into your empty Milk Duds box and make a fart noise.
-No, they were “films,” a form of entertainment that, when molded by a master director–an auteur–could achieve the lofty status of art.
+At the impressionable age of 17 I left the rural town where I grew up to attend college in the big city.
+There I soon learned that movies weren’t just a convenient occasion to feel up a girl and, if she turned you down, to blow into your empty Milk Duds box and make a fart noise.
+No, they were “films,” a form of entertainment that, when molded by a master director–an auteur–could achieve the status of art.

 At my college there were film societies for foreign films, contemporary films, documentary films–you name it.
-The people who ran these clubs tended to dress in black turtlenecks and wear berets–indoors!
+The people who ran these clubs dressed in black turtlenecks and wore berets–indoors!
 They talked about “tracking shots” and “jump cuts,” which I thought was a passing route run by a tight end.
 I was woefully behind in my knowledge of le cinema, but I got up to speed as fast as I could on the road to becoming a cineaste.

 I boned up on Francois Truffaut and Jean-Luc Godard.
 I watched the films of Indian director Satyajit Ray.
-I saw Orson Welles play Harry Lime in The Third Man, before Welles got so big the phone company had to issue him his own area code.
+I saw Orson Welles play Harry Lime in The Third Man, before Welles got so big the phone company issued him his own area code.

-At the end of the school year I would return to my home town to harvest fescue or haul ice or man the staple gun on a recreational vehicle assembly line.
-Believe it or not, I found it hard to squeeze my hard-earned knowledge of French “new wave” directors into the conversation when we’d go out to lunch for chicken fried steak.
+At the end of the school year I would return to my home town to harvest fescue or haul ice or man the staple gun on an RV assembly line.
+Believe it or not, I found it hard to squeeze my hard-earned knowledge of French New Wave directors into the conversation when we’d go out to lunch for chicken fried steak.

-The contrast between the two cultures in which I lived was striking–”decomboobulating” in the words of Bird Dog, a guy who pulled ice on the 2 to 10 shift at one of my summer jobs.
-How could one live with such cognitive dissonance, I asked myself.
+The contrast between the two cultures was striking–“decomboobulating” in the words of Bird Dog, a guy who pulled ice on the 2 to 10 shift at one summer job.
+How could one live with such cognitive dissonance?
 And then came the epiphany–l’apercu–that would henceforth shape my summer leisure time.
-Why not apply the finely-honed bull-shitting skills I had picked up hanging around with avant garde film fans to the Swamp Thing (or Thang) cinema that was flourishing all around me?
+Why not apply the finely-honed bullshitting skills I had picked up hanging around with avant garde film fans to the Swamp Thing cinema that flourished all around me?

-The Swamp Thing Returns.
-3 1/2 gators, one copperhead snake.
+Swamp Thing Returns: 3 1/2 gators.
 As every aficionado of le cinema du swamp knows, Swamp Things never die, they are merely injured and withdraw into the muck to lick their wounds.
 When they recover, they come back madder than ever.
-In this fine debut flick Roger Alan Nelson, who went on to direct It Came From the Compost Heap, lures you into the ultimate horror with a succession of increasingly larger victims, from a harmless baby chick to Fluffy, a miniature French poodle.
+In this fine debut flick Roger Nelson, who went on to direct It Came From the Compost Heap, lures you into the ultimate horror with a succession of increasingly larger victims, from a harmless baby chick to a miniature French poodle.

-Bride of Swamp Thing.
-4 gators.
-Sandra Bernhardt steals the show in this romantic comedy that sends an important message: if abducted by a Swamp Thing from your cozy campsite, make the most of it.
-You may find love in the place where you least expect it–the arms of a 7 foot tall ape-like creature with day-old opposum on its breath.
+Bride of Swamp Thing: 4 gators.
+Sandra Bernhard steals the show in this romantic comedy that sends an important message: if abducted by a Swamp Thing from your campsite, make the most of it!
+You may find love where you least expect it–the arms of a seven-foot-tall lizard-like creature with day-old possum on its breath.